Man accused of shooting own brother has been arrested, faces multiple charges - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIRAMAR, FLA.
-(WSVN) - Miramar Police arrested 28-year-old Jaleel Thomas in Hollywood on Monday, accusing him of shooting his own brother on December 6th.
+(WSVN) - Miramar Police arrested 20-year-old Jahmil Thomas in Hollywood on Monday, accusing him of shooting his own brother on December 6th.

 Thomas appeared in court on Tuesday and is facing an attempted second degree murder charge as well as violating his probation from prior arrests.